luckypoem/moesocks/README.md

 -----------
 * Remote is flaky
 * UDP over Socks5 is not implemented
-* Four times slower then the original Python implementation
+* 2.5 times slower then the original Python implementation (measured at 17.6M/s vs 43.6M/s on an Intel P8800)

 Planning features
 ------------------